 - Buds not thickening

 Grow weed plants with strong genetics to lessen the risk of dealing with plant diseases.
-Get started by buying high-quality marijuana seeds from a trusted seedbank.
+Luckily we have an all-in-one care package for you: Bergman’s Complete Grow sets!

 If you notice pale, yellow or red/pink leaves, reduced growth and buds not thickening, your plant most likely has sulfur problems.